 Planning a trip to Orlando?
 Looking for fresh reasons to come back?
 Check out our Visit Orlando Insider Tips, archived here for your reading and research pleasure.
-Check back often for updates!
+Check back for updates!

 Fans of Lucasfilm and Pixar will be glad to know that this park has opened an additional entrance between Star Wars: Galaxy’s Edge and Toy Story Land, so you easily go back and forth between the immersive areas.
-Also, the animated show that’s projected onto the façade of Grauman’s Chinese Theatre happens right before the park’s fireworks, so grab a snack and keep your spot for all the new nighttime entertainment.
+Also, the animated show that’s traditionally projected onto the façade of Grauman’s Chinese Theatre happens right before the park’s fireworks, when available, so grab a snack and keep your spot for all the new nighttime entertainment.
 For Star Wars: Galaxy’s Edge, download the free Play Disney Parks app for Android and Apple to access the Star Wars: Datapad, which you can use to help the Resistance or the First Order take control of Black Spire Outpost.
 Haven’t seen all (or any) of the movies?
 No worries — this new land’s details are so amazing, anyone can appreciate them!
 Get discount tickets.

 Learn more: Star Wars Galaxy's Edge

-A direct view of Cinderella Castle is the best place to be for the evening fireworks at Walt Disney World Resort’s flagship theme park, so arrive early to stake out a spot.
+A direct view of Cinderella Castle is the best place to be for the evening fireworks at Walt Disney World Resort’s flagship theme park, when available, so arrive early to stake out a spot.
 Of course, many attractions are less crowded while the fireworks are happening, making it a great time to ride them and even get an interesting perspective on the nightly show.
 Get discount tickets.